hustcer/nushell.github.io/.ebook-pub/commands/join.md

 ## Parameters

-- `right-table`: The right table in the join
+- `right-table`: The right table in the join.
-- `left-on`: Name of column in input (left) table to join on
+- `left-on`: Name of column in input (left) table to join on.
 - `right-on`: Name of column in right table to join on.
 Defaults to same column as left table.
 - `--inner`: Inner join (default)
 - `--left`: Left-outer join